 Living at Brock

-The residence system at Brock has been recognized as bring one of the best in Canada.
-Students live in modern facilities, meet new friends, and become a vital part of the Brock community.
+Live in one of Brock’s convenient and welcoming residences, meet new friends and become part of our vibrant community.
 Brock offers seven individual residences in four distinct styles: traditional, semi-suite, suite and townhouse, with both single and double rooms.

 Brock University’s Off-Campus Living office offers year-round housing information to students, landlords, and residents in the Niagara region.
 The office provides resources regarding a variety of off-campus housing topics, such as finding accomodations, landlord/tennant issues, neighbourhood relations, community involvement, and much more.